Roger Morse

 Roger A. Morse, Ph.D.
-(July 5, 1927 - May 12, 2000) was an American bee biologist who taught many beekeepers both the rudiments and the finer practices, through his research and publications.
-During his long career, three new parasites of the honeybee, acarine mite, varroa mite, and African small hive beetle were introduced to the United States.
-These, along with the Africanized honeybee and pesticide kills were all important beekeeping issues.
-Morse was extensively involved in research on each of these and provided guidance to the beekeeping industry.
+(July 5, 1927 - May 12, 2000) was an American bee biologist who, through his research and publications, taught the rudiments and finer practices of beekeeping.
+Morse was involved in research on honeybee parasites, acarine mite, varroa mite, and African small hive beetle which were introduced to the United States during his career.
+He also provided guidance to the beekeeping industry on the Africanized honeybee and Pesticide misuse.

 Education and career

 Morse was born in Saugerties, New York, and join the U.S. Army at age seventeen and served from 1944 to 1947.
 He received his bachelor's degree from Cornell University in 1950, his masters in 1953 and his doctorate in 1955, and did postgraduate work with the State Plant Board in Gainesville, Florida.
 After a brief stint as assistant professor at the University of Massachusetts Amherst, he returned to Cornell University where he remained until retirement.
-Morse taught a very popular introductory course on beekeeping, which was available to any student as an elective.
+Morse taught an introductory course on beekeeping, which was available to students as an elective.
 He was made chairman of the entomology department in 1986, until 1989.
 In 1989 he was made a fellow of the Entomological Society of America, and had been a member of the American Association for the Advancement of Science since 1975.
 He also served as visiting professor at the University of Helsinki, Finland, the University of São Paulo, Brazil, and the University of the Philippines, Los Baños.

 Publications

-Morse was a prolific writer of numerous books and magazine articles.
-He also edited and made contributions to a number of collective works.
+Morse wrote books and magazine articles.
+He also edited and made contributions to collective works.
 This is a partial list.